ax-sh/ax-sh/README.md

 # About Me

+[//]: # (- Graphics designer with aesthetics in mind)
 - Expert in aesthetics, simplicity, and utility

-[//]: # (- Graphics designer with aesthetics in mind)
-- Creative Web Developer, who loves technology and is a lifelong learner
+- Creative Full-Stack Software Engineer, who loves technology and is a lifelong learner
 - Interested in making things that people want, need, or require